 St. Mark’s sent its first youth trip to Honduras in 1989.
-For the past twenty years, this relationship has evolved and grown and is now a deeply rooted expression of our mission as a parish “to engage boldly in the struggles of life and care for others with love, justice, and compassion.”
+For the past twenty-five years this relationship has evolved and grown and is now a deeply rooted expression of our mission as a parish “to engage boldly in the struggles of life and care for others with love, justice, and compassion.”

 Originally, under the inspired leadership of parishioners Collie and Betsy Agle, our focus arose from a companion relationship with churches along the north coast of Honduras.
 Most were teen trips, but there have also been adult trips and mixed teen and adult trips.
 Projects included constructing classrooms, planting trees, and rebuilding homes after Hurricane Mitch.

 In 2007, St. Mark's helped spearhead the effort to build an active network of churches and individuals in Washington DC to support remote local communities as they experience the environmental problems due to unsustainable practices such as slash-and-burn agriculture and deforestation.
 This network became known as the Trinidad Conservation Project (TCP).
 Roy Lara, a licensed Honduran agronomist and educator, is the director of the work in communities near Trinidad, Honduras.